HKU-MedAI/CTPD/README.md

 h.
 Generate corresponding text files
 ```
 cd src/cmehr/preprocess/ClinicalNotesICU/mimic3
-# modify the dataset_path in Line 157 and output_folder in Line 161
+# modify the dataset_path in Line 157 and output_folder in Line 161 (do it for both 'train' and 'test')
 python extract_notes.py
 # modify the mimic_iii_benchmark_path in Line 6
 python extract_T0.py